scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

    :label:`fig:noisystructuresq6`

 In figure :ref:`fig:noisystructuresq6`, we show the distribution of :math:`Q_6` values for sample structures with 4000 particles.
-Below, we demonstrate how to compute the Steinhardt :math:`Q_6`, using neighbors found via a periodic Voronoi diagram.
+Here, we demonstrate how to compute the Steinhardt :math:`Q_6`, using neighbors found via a periodic Voronoi diagram.
 Neighbors with small facets in the Voronoi polytope are filtered out to reduce noise.

 .. code-block:: python